CragglesG/school-emails/README.md

 ````

 The ``verify_email`` function will either return the country that the school is located in or simply ``Fail`` if the
 email does not belong to a recognised school.
-For further